dreaddymck/send-to-kodi/README.md

    * *Youtube add-on* for better youtube support.

 1. Install on your Linux machine:
-   * `YTDLP` to add support for hundreds of video sites.
+   * `yt-dlp` to add support for hundreds of video sites.
    * `python-twisted` to enable local file sharing and MPEG-DASH support.
    * `jq`                      JSON Processing
    * `zenity`                  Graphical interface